Automorphisms of prime power order of weighted hypersurfaces: Introduction

-In the special case where each weight $a_i$ divides $d$, we establish in \cref{order_weights_divides_d} a complete criterion for the cyclic group of order $p$ prime that can act faithfully on a quasi-smooth hypersurface of degree $d$ in $\PP^{n+1}_a$.
-This generalizes the result of~\cite{GL13}.
-We apply this result to derive an explicit bound on the cyclic groups of prime order $p$ that can act faithfully on a quasi-smooth hypersurface of degree $d$ in $\PP^{n+1}_a$, see \cref{cota}.
-The result in \cref{order_weights_divides_d} not only extends the classical case of projective space~\cite[Proposition~2.2]{GL13}, but also applies to various geometric settings in which each $a_i$ divides $d$, including the study of $K$-stability and automorphism groups of weighted Fano hypersurfaces~\cite{Sano_Tasin}, and the classification of Fano threefolds containing a smooth rational surface with ample normal bundle~\cite{Campana_Flenner}.
+\end{enumerate} \end{introthm} We apply this result to derive an explicit bound on the prime orders that can occur, see \cref{cota}.
+Moreover, the hypothesis that each $a_i$ divides $d$ arises naturally in several geometric contexts, such as the study of $K$-stability of weighted Fano hypersurfaces~\cite{Sano_Tasin} and the classification of Fano threefolds containing a smooth rational surface with ample normal bundle~\cite{Campana_Flenner}.

 We then turn our attention to quasi-smooth hypersurfaces in weighted projective spaces in the complementary case where each weight $a_i$ is relatively prime to $d$.
 Under this assumption, we establish the following bound: if a cyclic group of prime order $p$ acts faithfully on a quasi-smooth hypersurface of degree $d$ in $\PP^{n+1}_a$, then